+Chemo is routinely used for brain tumors in kids with positive results.
 Although chemotherapy has many short-term side effects (such as fatigue, nausea, vomiting, and hair loss), it has fewer long-term side effects than radiation therapy.
-Many children with brain tumors are treated with chemo in order to delay or avoid radiation treatment.
+In fact, many children with brain tumors are treated with chemo in order to delay or avoid radiation treatment.

 Late effects are problems that patients can develop after cancer treatments have ended.
 For survivors of pediatric brain tumors, late effects may include cognitive delay (problems with learning and thinking), seizures, growth abnormalities, hormone deficiencies, vision and hearing problems, and the possibility of developing a second cancer, including a second brain tumor.

-Because these problems sometimes don't become apparent until years after treatment, careful observation and medical follow-up are needed to watch for these.
+Because these problems sometimes don't become apparent until years after treatment, careful observation and medical follow-up are needed to watch for them.

 In some cases, short-term effects might improve with the help of physical, occupational, or speech therapy and may continue to improve as the brain heals.

-In other cases, kids may experience side effects that are longer term, including learning disabilities; medical problems such as diabetes, growth delay, or delayed or early puberty; physical disabilities related to movement, speech, or swallowing; and emotional problems linked to the stresses of diagnosis and treatment.
-Some of these problems may become more severe with the passage of time.
+In other cases, kids may have side effects that last longer, including learning disabilities; medical problems such as diabetes, delayed growth, or delayed or early puberty; physical disabilities related to movement, speech, or swallowing; and emotional problems linked to the stresses of diagnosis and treatment.
+Some of these problems may become more severe over time.

-Be aware of the potential for physical and psychological late effects, especially when the time comes for your child to return to school, activities, and friendships.
-Talk to teachers about the impact treatment has had on your child and discuss any necessary accommodations, including a limited schedule, additional rest time or bathroom visits, modifications in homework, testing or recess activities, and medication scheduling.
-Your doctor can offer advice on how to make the transition easier.
+Be aware of the potential for physical and psychological late effects, especially when your child returns to school, activities, and friendships.
+Talk to teachers about how treatment has affected your child and discuss any necessary accommodations, including a limited schedule, additional rest time or bathroom visits, modifications in homework, testing, or recess activities, and medication scheduling.
+Your doctor can offer advice on how to make this time easier.

 Caring for Your Child

 Kids should be reassured that the brain tumor is not the result of anything they did, and that it's OK to be angry or sad.
 Really listen to your child's fears, and when you feel alone, seek support.
-Your hospital's social workers can put you in touch with other families of children with brain tumors who've been there and may have insights to share.
+Your hospital's social workers can put you in touch with other families who've been there and may have insights to share.